 Cats are masters at hiding illness.
-If you notice any of these subtle signs, make an appointment with your veterinarian.
+If you notice these subtle signs, make an appointment with your veterinarian.

 Inappropriate Elimination Behavior